ccoutant/dwarf-locations/024-revise-operations.md

 >   locations) left on the stack by the called expression may be used
 >   as return values by prior agreement between the calling and called
 >   expressions.

+**NOTE FOR DISCUSSION** While it makes sense within the context to call things in the DWARF byte stream inline parameters and the things on the stack "operands", there are many other cases within the DWARF spec where the values within the DWARF byte stream are refered to as "operands".
+One example is the DW_FORM_ref*

 >
 > 5. `DW_OP_call_ref`
->    - operands:
+>       - inline parameters:
 >         - .debug_info offset [4 or 8-byte unsigned integral]
 >
->   The `DW_OP_call_ref` operator has a single operand.
-In the 32-bit
+>   The `DW_OP_call_ref` operator has a single parameter.
+In the
->   DWARF format, the operand is a 4-byte unsigned value; in the
+>   32-bit DWARF format, the parameter is a 4-byte unsigned value; in
->   64-bit DWARF format, it is an 8-byte unsigned value (see Section
+>   the 64-bit DWARF format, it is an 8-byte unsigned value (see
->   7.4 on page 210).
-The operand is used as the offset of a debugging
+>   Section 7.4 on page 210).
+The parameter is used as the offset of a
->   information entry in the .debug_info section of the current
+>   debugging information entry in the .debug_info section of the
->   executable or shared object file.
+>   current executable or shared object file.
 >
 >   *Operand interpretation of `DW_OP_call_ref` is exactly like that
 >   for `DW_FORM_ref_addr` (see Section 7.5.4 on page 222).*